About Our Program

 How is Public Health & Society related to the School of Public Health?

 Public Health & Society is an undergraduate program offered within Arts & Sciences.
 Our core curriculum courses are taught jointly by a faculty member in Arts & Sciences and a public health faculty member.
-The new School of Public Health is exclusively a graduate school, offering MPH and PhD programs.
+The School of Public Health is exclusively a graduate school, offering MPH and PhD programs.
 By combining the intellectual rigor of an Arts & Sciences degree with hands-on professional training, the Public Health & Society program equips you with the skills to make a real impact.

 Join our growing program by enrolling as a Public Health & Society major or minor!